Jan. 27: Senate Democrats announce Maryland Senate Recovery Now Amendment

-- Join our virtual rally calling on Governor Hogan to release rainy day funds for a state stimulus for our most vulnerable residents and businesses to make it through to the other side of this pandemic.
+On January 27th, Maryland’s Senate Democrats released the Maryland Senate Recovery Now Amendment.
+This plan would release rainy day funds for a state stimulus for many of our most vulnerable residents and businesses to make it through this pandemic.

 The Recovery Now plan aims to provide relief to a variety of struggling sectors, including housing, health care, education, nonprofits and businesses such as restaurants and hotels.
 The plan includes a one-time grants of $1,000 to some of the most vulnerable Marylanders.
 It also includes $25 million in housing assistance to eliminate housing debt for 5,000 residents, $10 million for food banks and $9 million to help with utility debts.